fleetdm/fleet/articles/the-future-of-device-management-ep5.md

 Listen to the episode on [Apple](https://podcasts.apple.com/us/podcast/ep-5-jesse-peterson-open-source-communities-for-better/id1641183838?i=1000578069894), [Spotify](https://open.spotify.com/episode/6KfEzJKBOM16XDFAgj2PMA?si=OI2Eh9sfSmeKEACwWxXliw), or [PodBean](https://www.podbean.com/ew/pb-n3hd4-12b2a6a)

 Jesse Peterson is a Client Platform Engineer for Meta, contributor to MicroMDM, and creator of NanoMDM.
-In today’s episode we talk with Jesse about how he’s used his involvement in open source communities to develop better MDM tools and experience career growth.
+In today’s episode, we talk with Jesse about how he’s used his involvement in open-source communities to develop better MDM tools and experience career growth.
 Listen in to learn how your organization can build a better device management strategy.

 ### Topics discussed: